-Supports Revised Article 7 of UCC developed by NCCUSL relating to electronic documents of title, warehouse receipts, and bills of lading.

-Supports providing federal bankruptcy exemption for alimony, support or separate maintenance, that has already been received, to the extent necessary for the support of the debtor or his/her dependents.

 Opposes any amendment to existing Florida law governing real property foreclosures unless those amendments carefully preserve and protect the property rights and due process rights of the holders of interests in or affecting Florida real property.

-Supports proposed updating and clarifying Uniform Law Commission / NCCUSL amendments to Article 9 UCC/FS Ch.
-679.

-Supports enactment of a separately credited financial literacy course as a prerequisite for high school graduation and a standard high school diploma, consistent with the requirements set forth in HB 367 and SB 212.
+Supports enactment of a separately credited financial literacy course as a prerequisite for high school graduation and a standard high school diploma,

-Supports amendments to the Uniform Fraudulent Transfer Act promulgated by the National Conference of Commissioners on Uniform State Laws (NCCUSL).
+Supports the Uniform Voidable Transfers Act in Florida, as promulgated by the National Conference of Commissioners on Uniform State Laws (NCCUSL), which would amend the current Chapter 727, Uniform Fraudulent Transfers Act

-Supports the Bankruptcy Venue Reform Act of 2017 or any similar subsequent legislation.
+Supports the Bankruptcy Venue Reform Act of 2019 or any similar subsequent legislation.